Quantum cohomology and toric minimal model programs: Introduction

+that we call the {\em quantum embedding} of $\ti{T}^\dual$.
+(The map $\iota_\omega$ is not a homomorphism.) \item {\rm (Givental potential)} In the case of trivial generic stabilizer, the naive Landau-Ginzburg potential associated to the toric stack $X \qu G$ is the function on the dual torus given as a sum of monomials whose exponents are the normal vectors to the facets of $\Delta_{X \qu G}$ with coefficients $q^{\omega_j}$:

-\end{enumerate} \end{notation} \begin{remark} \begin{enumerate} \item {\rm (Elimination of negative powers of $q$)} As it stands, the values of $W_{X,G}$ have negative powers of $q$.
-However, later we will always assume that $0$ is contained in the interior of the moment polytope $\Delta_{X \qu G}$, in which case only positive powers occur. \item {\rm (Naive small potential versus corrected small potential)} For the many purposes (non-displaceability, Batyrev presentation) it seems that the naive potential is ``as good as'' the corrected potential.
-A heuristic argument that the two potentials are related by a geometrically-defined change of coordinates was given in Woodward \cite{wo:gdisk}; for semi-Fano cases it is proved in Chan et al \cite{chan:open} that this coordinate change is the mirror map from Gromov-Witten theory, while Fukaya et al \cite[Theorem 11.1]{fooo:tms} show the existence of some coordinate transformation relating the two. \end{enumerate} \end{remark}
+More generally, in the case of not-necessarily trivial generic stabilizer let $W_{X,G}$ denote the restriction of the function $\ti{g}_1 + \ldots + \ti{g}_k$ to the subset $\iota_\omega \ti{T}^\dual \subset \ti{G}^\dual$.
+The reader may wish to compare with the definition of potential in Fukaya et al \cite[Definition 2.1]{fooo:tms}, where the potential is an element of a completed power series ring in coordinates $y_j^{\pm}, j = 1,\ldots, \dim(T)$.
+It was first noticed by Givental \cite{giv:hom} that this function is related to the Gromov-Witten theory of $X \qu G$.
+An explanation from the point of view of mirror symmetry was given in Hori-Vafa \cite{ho:mi}, and a connection to Floer theory is described in Fukaya et al \cite{fooo:toric1}.
+In the latter the potential appears as a count of holomorphic disks with boundary in a fiber of the moment map.
+In the later version, the potential receives corrections from nodal holomorphic disks, whereas in Givental \cite{giv:hom} and Hori-Vafa \cite{ho:mi} there are no corrections. \end{enumerate} \end{notation} \begin{remark} \begin{enumerate} \item {\rm (Elimination of negative powers of $q$)} As it stands, the values of $W_{X,G}$ have negative powers of $q$.
+However, later we will always assume that $0$ is contained in the interior of the moment polytope $\Delta_{X \qu G}$.
+In this case only positive powers $q^{\omega_j}$ of $q$ occur as coefficients in $W_{X \qu G}$. \item {\rm (Naive small potential versus corrected small potential)} For the many purposes (non-displaceability, Batyrev presentation) it seems that the naive potential is ``as good as'' the corrected potential defined by disk counts in Fukaya et all \cite{fooo:toric1}.
+A heuristic argument that the two potentials are related by a geometrically-defined change of coordinates was given in Woodward \cite{wo:gdisk}; for semi-Fano cases it is proved in Chan et al \cite{chan:open} that this coordinate change is the mirror map from Gromov-Witten theory, while Fukaya et al \cite[Theorem 11.1]{fooo:tms} show the existence of some coordinate transformation relating the two.
+An approach to relating the potentials using an open version of the quantum Kirwan map is described in Woodward-Xu \cite{wx}. \end{enumerate} \end{remark}